singh-man/books/crackingTheCoding/17_hard.md

 This suggests that we need to do some sort of computation  with the values.
 What characteristics does this computation  need to have?

 - **Unique.**   If  this computation  gives the  same result on two arrays (which fit the  description in the problem), then those arrays must be equivalent (same missing number).
-That is, the result of the compu­ tation must uniquely correspond to the specific array and missing number.
+That is, the result of the computation must uniquely correspond to the specific array and missing number.
 - **Reversible.** We need some way of getting from the result of the calculation to the missing number.
 - **Constant Time:** The calculation can be slow, but it must be constant time per element in the array.
 - **Constant Space:** The calculation can require additional memory, but it must be O(1) memory.